How your home is banded

 c) A house owner substantially improves her home and then sells it on 6 June 2000.
 We will re-value the house having regard to all physical factors as they existed at 6 June 2000 (the date of sale).

-The banding of a dwelling which has had improvements which increase its value cannot be re banded until it is next sold.
-If you are considering buying a property which has been extended since 1993, you should be aware that the council tax band can be increased after the sale has taken place.
+The band of a dwelling which has had improvements which increase its value since 01 April 1993, cannot be rebanded until it's sold.
+If you are considering buying a property which has been extended since 1993, you should be aware that the Council Tax band can be increased after the sale has taken place.

 d) A taxpayer stops using the ground floor of his home as a hairdressing salon on 9 September 2000.
 We will re-value the whole property having regard to all the physical factors as they existed on 9 September 2000 (the date when the change in use occurred).